Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: Tools of analysis

-The following lemma and proposition generalize the wellknown result ``continuous functions on a compact set are bounded ''. \begin{lemma} If $y=f(x)$ is continuous in $x\in[a,\infty)$ and $\lim_{x\rightarrow \infty} f(x) = A$ where $A<\infty$ is a finite constant, then $y=f(x)$ is bounded in $[a,\infty)$. \end{lemma} \begin{proof} The proof of the following Lemma \ref{t:cont} is straightforward, for example, by the definition of continuity or introducing a new variable $x=1/y-(1-a)$ for $y\in(0,1]$ and letting $f(x(y))|_{y=0}:=A$ to transform this statement to continuous functions on the compact set.
+\begin{proof} The proof of Lemma \ref{t:cont} is straightforward, for example, by using the definition of continuity or by introducing a new variable $x=1/y-(1-a)$ for $y\in(0,1]$ and defining $f(x(y))|_{y=0}:=A$ to transform this statement into one involving continuous functions on a compact set.
 We omit the detailed proof. \end{proof}

+By combining Lemma \ref{t:cont} with the result that ``continuous functions on a compact set are bounded'', we obtain the following proposition.